kajal1106/JS_DOM-PigGame/README.md

-Pig Game in Javascript using DOM Manipulation and Events.
+Pig Game based on CSS3, Javascript using DOM Manipulation and Events.